CriMilanese/schnapsen_ml/README.md

 # ATTENTION!
-This program is mostly non original Attention!
+This program is mostly non original ATTENTION!

 Starting off with a solid backbone, including the front-end side, the requirement for this project, started for the course of Intelligent System at Vrije Universiteit - Amsterdam, was for a group of 3 students, to develop classes of improved bots that would play a card game against each other or against a human in the browser while evaluating their abilities in terms of winning ratio.